When is Eid al-Fitr in 2026, and how is it celebrated? Traditions explained

 Source: UGC

-Eid was originated by the Islamic Prophet Muhammad, who is the founder of Islam.
-The Prophet arrived in Madinah and found people celebrating two festivities.
+Eid originated from the Islamic Prophet Muhammad, the founder of Islam.
+History records that the Prophet arrived in Madinah and found people celebrating two festivities.
 They celebrated by entertaining themselves with recreation and merriment.

 He asked them about the nature of these festivities, after which they replied that the days were occasions of fun and enjoyment.
 At that point, the Prophet remarked that the Almighty had fixed two days of festivity, that is, Eid al-Fitr and Eid al-Adha.